-It is here where our story begins.
+It is here that our story truly begins.

 To buy your very own SnipPets click here